harsh-vardhhan/ai-agent-flight-scanner/readme.md

+# RAG on Google flights data

+## Prompts
-which date is the cheapest flight from New Delhi to Phu Quoc?
+- which date is the cheapest flight from New Delhi to Phu Quoc?